chimera-nas/prometheus-c/README.md

 project itself include:

-https://github.com/chimera-nas/stupid-httpd is a very simple single thread ed httpd server meant only for serving something like prometheus metrics in an insecure way.
+https://github.com/chimera-nas/stupid-httpd is a very simple single threaded httpd server meant only for serving something like prometheus metrics in an insecure way.

 https://github.com/chimera-nas/libevpl is a high performance networking library that includes an httpd server component.